+Bhutan offers a multitude of hiking opportunity ranging from easy, medium to difficult owing to its varied landscapes and terrain.
 There may be a disparity between the difficulty levels of hikes in Bhutan and those in your country.
-Easy hikes in Bhutan may be considered difficult in other regions because of the differences in terrain, air pressure, treeline and trail conditions.
+Easy hikes in Bhutan may be considered difficult in other regions because of the differences in terrain, air pressure, tree-line, and trail conditions.
 Easy hikes reach a maximum of 2500m which mostly start from valley floors and ascend into the high ridges.
-When hikers cross 2500m altitude and hike up to a whopping 4200m, we enter the moderate to difficult levels where we often cross the tree line which is 3700m.
+When hikers cross 2500m altitude and hike up to a whopping 4200m, we enter the moderate to difficult levels often crossing the tree line at 3700m.

 The striking views that hikers get to see at the end of each hike isn’t short of the pot of gold at the end of the rainbow.
-Thimphu city can be seen nestled in the valley from Phajoding, a hike that ascends 4200m above the sea level.
-Kung Karpo hike is your best bet to absorb the majestic views of Paro and Haa Valleys.
-One distinction between the trails in Bhutan to those of others is the organic and untouched paths which occasionally cross cool streams from the Himalayas.
-Indulge in the natural forest, home for exotic birds, flora and fauna.
-With steep ascents and descents, hikers with some sturdy boots can achieve some great heights and with every few hundred meters gain in altitude, one can also witness the gradual change of vegetation and thinning of the air.
+Thimphu city can be seen nestled in the valley from Phajoding, a hike that ascends 4200m above sea level.
+Kungkarpo hike is your best bet to absorb the majestic views of Paro and Haa Valleys.
+One distinction between the trails in Bhutan to those of others is the organic and untouched paths that occasionally cross cool streams from the Himalayas.
+Indulge in the natural forest, home to exotic birds, flora, and fauna.
+With steep ascents and descents, hikers with some sturdy boots can achieve some great heights, and with every few hundred meters gain in altitude, one can also witness the gradual change of vegetation and thinning of the air.
 Hiking in Bhutan is an adventure you must not miss.

 To start your day in Thimphu you will visit the National Textile Museum followed by the National Institute of Zorig Chusum (School of Arts and Crafts).
 After lunch in the city you may visit the Jungshi Handmade Paper Factory and Nado Poizokhang Incense Factory to witness some interesting traditional practices.
 To end your day we will drive to Kuenselphodrang or Buddha Point where the biggest bronze statue in the world stands — a 169 feet Buddha state overlooking Thimphu Valley.